vidd01/Sales-project/README.md

 # Sales-project
-In this project I analyzed the data to understand the Retail sector contribution to North American economy
+In this project, I analyzed the data to understand the Retail sector's contribution to the North American economy

 ## Introduction
-I used the python language(pandas,numpy,mathplotlib) to visualize this project.
-Retail sector plays a vital role in North America, So to get more insights on market trends, consumer behavior, and economic growth is important for businesses.
-Also efficient tactics needed to boost sales and reduce inventory waste due to competition in retail sector.
-Targeted audience are multinational retail chain management who wants to expand in Canada.
+I used the Python language(pandas, numpy, mathplotlib) to visualize this project.
+The retail sector plays a vital role in North America, So to get more insights into market trends, consumer behavior, and economic growth is important for businesses.
+Also, efficient tactics are needed to boost sales and reduce inventory waste due to competition in the retail sector.
+The targeted audience is multinational retail chain management who wants to expand in Canada.

 ## About this project
-- Descriptive analysis of the datasets, Exploratory data analysis and Visualizing related to product sales, and marketing for businesses, and created economic plans to help retail sector expand and evaluate inventory.
-- Visualized underlying patterns, trends, and relationships between factors such as product sales, population, disposable income, household income, retail commodity, and trade sector.
 - Explored and studied the dataset to determine factors for trend analysis.
 - Cleaned the data to visualize effectively.
 - Converted tabular data into graphs for clear and understandable analysis.
+- Descriptive analysis of the datasets, Exploratory data analysis, and Visualizing related to product sales, and marketing for businesses, and created economic plans to help the retail sector expand and evaluate inventory.
+- Visualized underlying patterns, trends, and relationships between factors such as product sales, population, disposable income, household income, retail commodity, and trade sector.

 ## Analysis
 - The below graphs are the Analysis of the retail trade sector